NBISweden/workshop-genome_annotation_elixir/labs/maker_abinitio_evidence_driven.md

 :bangbang: **Be sure to have deactivated the parameters _model\_org= #_ and _repeat\_protein= #_ to avoid the heavy work of repeatmasker.**
 :bangbang: **Replace <$USER> by your username.**
 :bangbang: **For your information: evidence base prediction and abinitio prediction cannot work together!
-In case you enable the evidence base prediction (protein2genome=1 and/or est2genome=1) and the abinitio prediction, no warning will be display but only the abinitio prediction willrun.**
+In case you enable the evidence base prediction (protein2genome=1 and/or est2genome=1) and the abinitio prediction, no warning will be display but only the abinitio prediction will run.**

 ## Run Maker with ab-initio predictions